School Psychology Program Mission

 - consultation (indirect service delivery) and interdisciplinary collaboration.

-The second year is designed as an integrated on-site practicum experience at the University in which students provide direct and indirect services (birth to 18) under the supervision of the University faculty.
+The second year is designed to be an integrated, on-site practicum experience at the University.
+Under the supervision of faculty, students provide direct and indirect services to children and adolescents ranging in age from infancy to 18.
 Students learn to:

 - administer and interpret intellectual, cognitive, academic, and neuropsychological tests